 Fiscal constraints continue to be an overarching need and challenge in the district.
 As stated earlier, due to state cut-backs, the district has experienced major staff lay-offs resulting in significant staffing changes three of the past four years.
 In addition to staff cut-backs, teachers have been reassigned to buildings.
-To realign programming and function in a fiscally responsible manner the district has begun a restructuring of building grade-levels.
+To realign programming and function in a fiscally responsible manner the district began a restructuring of building grade-levels.
 In 2012-2013 the K-6 buildings were rearranged into Pre-K thru 2, and 3 thru 6 buildings.
 For 2014-2015, the secondary buildings underwent similar transformations.
 Ernie Davis Middle School closed in the summer of 2014 and the remaining buildings are reconfigured to house secondary students.
-At this time it has been determined that Southside High School will house students in grades 10 - 12 and serve as Elmira's lone High School.
+At this time Elmira High School houses students in grades 10 - 12 and serves as Elmira's lone High School.
 Seventh grade is now Broadway Academy.
 Grades 8 and 9 are now at Ernie Davis Academy.